 Nadja Romain, producer, trustee of Women For Women International

-Béatrice Salmon, deputy director in charge of Visual Arts, DG for Artistic Creation, Ministry of Culture, France
+Béatrice Salmon, deputy director in charge of visual arts at the French Ministry of Culture

 Dirk Snauwaert, director of Wiels